rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+2 PM:** além do normal, criaturas que falhem no teste de Fortitude ficam caídas.
 - **+3 PM:** aumenta o tamanho máximo das criaturas afetadas em uma categoria.
 Requer 5º círculo.

+{{pageNumber,auto}}
+\page
+### Spider Climb
+  <div class="spell-tags">feral transmutation wild arcane earth nature boost no-sacred</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** toque;
+- **Alvo:** 1 criatura;
+- **Duração:** cena..

+___
+Until the spell ends, one willing creature you touch gains the ability to move up, down, and across vertical surfaces and upside down along ceilings, while leaving its hands free.
+The target also gains a climbing speed equal to its walking speed.

+### Spike Growth
+  <div class="spell-tags">plant wild creation arcane</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** 30sqr;
+- **Alvo:** quadrado de lado 4sqr;
+- **Duração:** concentração..

+___
+The ground in the radius centered twists and sprouts hard spikes and thorns.
+The area becomes difficult terrain for the duration.
+When a creature moves into or within the area, it takes 2d4 piercing damage for every 5 feet it travels.

+The transformation of the ground is camouflaged to look natural.
+Any creature that can’t see the area at the time the spell is case must make a Wisdom (Perception) check against your spell save DC to recognize the terrain as hazardous before entering it.

+### Sugestion
+  <div class="spell-tags">enchantment trickery</div>

+*2nd Circle*
+- **Execução:** padrão;
+- **Alcance:** 6sqr;
+- **Alvo:** 1 criatura;
+- **Duração:** concentração..

+___
+You suggest a course of activity (limited to a sentence or two) and magically influence a creature you can see within range that can hear and understand you.
+Creatures that can’t be charmed are immune to this effect.
+The suggestion must be worded in such a manner as to make the course of action sound reasonable.
+Asking the creature to stab itself, throw itself onto a spear, immolate itself, or do some other obviously harmful act ends the spell.

+The target must make a Wisdom saving throw.
+On a failed save, it purses the course of action you described to the best of its ability.
+The suggested course of action can continue for the entire duration.
+If the suggested activity can be completed in a shorter time, the spell ends when the subject finishes what it was asked to do.

+You can also specify conditions that will trigger a special activity during the duration.
+For example, you might suggest that a knight give her warhorse to the first beggar she meets.
+If the condition isn’t met before the spell expires, the activity isn’t preformed.

+If you or any of your companions damage the target, the spell ends.

+### Sword Burst
+  <div class="spell-tags">creation arcane warmagic thaumaturgy</div>

+*Cantrip*
+- **Execução:** padrão;
+- **Alcance:** raio de 1sqr centrado em você;
+- **Duração:** imediata..

+___
+You create a momentary circle of spectral blades that sweep around you.
+Each creature within range, other than you, must succeed on a Dexterity saving throw or take 1d6 force damage.

+- **+2PM:** increase the damage by +1d6

+{{pageNumber,auto}}
+\page
 ### Teia
   <div class="spell-tags">arcane creation feral wild</div>